Mindful Work for the benefit of All

 Stephan Pende and Jetthe Fabioola Wormland have created a unique method through the synergy and the co-creative impulses of their work together.
 For many years both of them have developed a specific approach that has proven to support many people on their journey.

 Coming from their background of Buddhism as well as Psychotherapy, specific methods of Dream Work and the approach of Radiant mind, they lovingly provide a suitable support for everyone on an inner path.

 Stephan Wormland, born 1965 in Germany, has studied and practiced meditation in multiple traditions for over 30 years.
-He has a master’s degree in clinical psychology, trained in Gestalt therapy and worked in a psychiatric hospital.
+He has a master’s degree in clinical psychology, trained in Gestalt therapy and worked for 8 years in a psychiatric hospital.

 Jetthe Fabioola, born 1960 in Denmark, MA in Anthropology, mother of two children and co-founder of the Danish Association for the Study of Dreams and Børneuniversitetet på Vesterbro.

 Trained by Monte Ullman and Lene and Ole Vedfelt she conducts dream groups and leads pedagogical dreamwork and Dream Drama.
 She has been leading groups for women and children since 2004.

 Jetthe is influenced by 25 years of apprenticeship with wise men and women; 20 years of Mindfulness practice; as an anthropologist specializing in dreams and child culture; in classical Jungian psychoanalysis; in leadership training with Dr. Montague Ullman; cybernetic dream-work at the Vedfelt Institute and body dynamic therapy with Ian Ratcliff.
 She is supervised and trained in the Vedfeltinstitutet, by Art-therapist Birthe Glud and Jungian Analyst Pia Skogeman.
 Recently she completed a training with Lama Tsultrim Allione on Feeding the Demon.